TNET-SNU/mmTLS/README.md

 The E2E connection establishments in one second is denoted as key/s in the printed logs.

-Now, open a new session to the middlebox machine (box1.kaist.ac.kr) and run ephemeral clients instead of persistent ones.
+Now, open a new session to the middlebox machine (box1.kaist.ac.kr) and run ephemeral clients.0

 ```Bash
 # on box3.kaist.ac.kr